-50,000 feet first quality Shipping Box Boards, 1"x 12

-to 15 inches wide by 12 to 16 feet long,

-dressed one side.
+50,000 feet first quality Shipping Box Boards, r"x 12 to 15 inches wide by 12 to 16 feet long, dressed one side.
+To be delivered at Blackweil's Island.

 To be delivered at Blackwell's Island.

 -will be received at the Department of Public Charities and Correction, in the City of New York, until 9.30 o'clock A. M. of Friday, August 13, 1886.
 The person or persons making any bid or estimate shall furnish the same in a sealed envelope, indorsed "Bid or Estimate for Groceries, Dry Goods, Woodenware, Crockery, Paints and Oils, Hardware, Leather and Lumber," with his or their name or names, and the date of presentation, to the head of said Department, at the said office, on or before the day and hour above named, at which time and place the bids or estimates received will be publicly opened by the President of said Department and read.